“He hasn’t rolled over yet?”

 It’s not always easy to make the link between delays and learning and attention issues until kids start school.
 That’s when teachers can see how kids do in areas like math, reading and spelling.
 They can also see how well kids focus in class.

-The school can also do formal testing to find out more about trouble areas.
+The school can also do formal testing to find out more about your child’s strengths and weaknesses.
 The tests show how kids’ skills compare to those of their peers.
 They also show how kids think and solve problems.
-These are typically known as intelligence tests.
-They measure a child’s ability to learn—not what he already knows.
-Professionals use the results to help determine whether the child has a learning or attention issue.
+The results can help to determine whether a child has a learning or attention issue.

 Are you concerned about your child’s development?
-If so, speak with your child’s doctor.
-The doctor will refer your child to the early intervention agency in your state.
-Someone will screen your child’s skills.
-You’ll also learn about your options for further evaluation and help for your child.
-The earlier you put strategies in place to help your child build skills, the better.
+If so, speak with your child’s doctor about a referral to an early intervention agency in your state for further evaluation and help for your child.
+And learn more about: